rieckpil/progmot/content/post/one-year-course-release.md

 To better understand my journey, let's take a brief look at my content creation history.

 Back in November 2017, I published my [first blog article](https://rieckpil.de/summary-of-the-container-conf-2017/).
-While the first few articles were somewhat random (both in the topic and timing), I soon established the habit to write about something constantly.
+While the first few articles were somewhat random (both in the topic and timing), I soon established the habit of writing about something constantly.
 Since then, I've been writing articles for various topics, mainly about Java and its ecosystem.

-Many of the blog posts were the result of my learnings at work or hands-on tutorials I wish I had found on Google when I learned a new technology (especially Java EE).
+Many of the blog posts result from my hands-on experience at work or are tutorials I wish I had found on Google when I learned a new technology (especially Java EE).

 At the end of 2019, I reached the milestone of 100 published articles on my site.

 After writing `text/plain` for three years, I thought the next natural step was creating video content.

-I gave it a shot and uploaded a [first video on YouTube](https://www.youtube.com/watch?v=GM5ftYM_W90) in May 2019.
+I gave it a shot and uploaded my [first video on YouTube](https://www.youtube.com/watch?v=GM5ftYM_W90) in May 2019.

 The audio quality was bad, and the video had black bars as I didn't record 16:9.
 That didn't matter, as I was happy to leave my comfort zone and have _something_ uploaded.
 I was sure that the quality of every upcoming video would improve anyway.

 > Perfection is the enemy of progress

 With these two content platforms (blog & YouTube) in place, I continued creating content for various topics.
 There wasn't a clear target audience I wanted to reach.

 Whenever a topic worth talking about popped up, I sat down and wrote about it.
 I usually switched frameworks between the articles and hence wasn't targeting a specific set of Java developers.

 In the last two years, I have naturally discovered my content niche.
 I started focussing more on one specific topic instead of serving all Java developers: Testing Java and specifically Spring Boot (a well-known framework) applications.